Carlos Alfonso de Mitjans, 21st Count of Teba

 Carlos Alfonso de Mitjans y Fitz-James Stuart, 21st Count of Teba, GE (3 May 1907 – 28 August 1997) also known as Bunting, was a Spanish nobleman and hunter, and one of the greatest Olympic shooters of his time.
 He was a son of Juan Manuel de Mitjans y Manzanedo, 2nd Duke of Santoña, and his spouse Eugenia María Fitz-James Stuart y Falcó, 21st Countess of Teba and sister of the 17th Duke of Alba.
 Through his mother he was a Stuart, a male line grandchild of James II, and was a relative and close friend of the British royal family.

-A celebrated icon of elegance in the world of menswear, his sartorial legacy has stood the test of time.
-The Teba jacket, a vastly popular country garment, is his most revered contribution.
+A celebrated figure in the world of menswear, his sartorial legacy includes the Teba jacket, a popular country garment.

 Biography

 Early years

 Carlos was born 3 May 1907 in his family's finca (estate), "Ventosilla", in Polán, Toledo, Spain.
 His father was Juan Manuel de Mitjans y Manzanedo, 2nd Duke of Santoña, whose father bought the estate and refurbished it to receive frequent visits from Alfonso XIII to shoot red-legged partridge.
 His mother was Eugenia María Fitz-James Stuart y Falcó, 21st Countess of Teba, sister of the 17th Duke of Alba and of the 18th Duke of Peñaranda.
 Eugenia was a member of the House of Stuart, as a direct male line descendant of James FitzJames, son of James II and Arabella Churchill, herself a sister of the 1st Duke of Marlborough.
 This shared lineage with the British royal family motivated Carlos' good relationship with his distant relative, Queen Elizabeth and particularly with her husband the Duke of Edinburgh, with whom he shared many shooting outings.